Glorify God through Worship with an M.A. in Worship Studies –African-American Worship

 Highlights of Our African-American Worship Master’s Degree

 - We are recognized by multiple institutions for our academic quality, affordability, and accessibility.
-Our commitment to excellence also helped us rank among Niche.com’s top 3 online schools in America.
+Our commitment to excellence also helped us rank in the top 10% of Niche.com’s best online schools in America.
 Earning your online master’s in worship studies degree from a nonprofit university with this kind of recognition can help set you apart from others in your field.

 M.A. in Worship Studies – African-American Worship Degree Information